VirtualPlantLab/VPLDocs/docs/src/manual/Julia.md

 ## Types

 A Type in Julia is a data structure that can contain one or more fields.
 Types are used to keep related data together, and to select the right method implementation of a function (see below).
-It shares some of the properties of Classes in Object-Oriented Programming but there are also important differences.
+It shares some properties of Classes in Object-Oriented Programming, but there are also important differences.

 Julia types can be immutable or mutable.